~ Restoring beauty one note at a time ~

 Mary released her first album of original music in 2015, Songs of Day and Night.
-The music reflects both her love of folk music as well as early music sensibilities, demonstrated in transparent textures and modal melodies.
+The music reflects both her love of folk music as well as early music sensibilities, demonstrated in dance rhythms, transparent textures and modal melodies.
 Mary's second album of original music, Bard and Ceilidh, features instrumentals as well as songs.
 Mary is also joined on some tunes by lute player Laudon Schuett and cellist Robert Nicholson.
-The album has received positive reception, and has been broadcast on the UK National FM radio.
+The album received positive reception, and has been broadcast on the UK National FM radio.
 Mary released her most recent album, Jubilate, in September 2020.
 Written and recorded largely during the quarantine, the album's instrumentals represents an attitude of determined joy in the face of turbulent times, while the more intimate and introspective tracks offer comfort and peace to those suffering from isolation.

 Mary received her degrees in piano performance: her BM from Wheaton College Conservatory, her MM from the Eastman School of Music, and her DMA from the Cleveland Institute of Music.
 She is grateful for the artistic inspiration and musical mentorship of: Daniel Shapiro, Daniel Paul Horn, Douglas Humpherys, Paul O'Dette, Peter Slowik, June Nelson, Carol Honigberg, and Richard Taylor.